-Modern life has us running around from morning until night and “we simply cannot be more productive” said Gormley.
+Modern life has us running around from morning till night and “we simply cannot be more productive” says Gormley.
 Rather than spending time creating new things (like we should be), we are now busy just being busy, Gormley believes.
 We need to simplify, streamline and reduce our work, not add to it.

 It makes sense that a Dropbox exec she would make this argument.
 “Simplifying the way people work together” is one of the Dropbox taglines used in their branding.

 But she has a really interesting point, right?

 The Oxford English Dictionary defines productivity as “the effectiveness of productive effort, especially in industry, as measured in terms of the rate of output per unit of input.”
 In other words, how much you get out (outcome) in relation to how much you put in (input).